eliorby/train-ticket-graph-query-engine/README.md

 The following are explicitly left out of the implementation:

-- **API AuthN/AuthZ** - this service exposes infrastructure topology and known vulnerabilities, which is itself sensitive;
+- **API AuthN/AuthZ** - this service exposes infrastructure topology and known vulnerabilities, which is itself sensitive.
-  in a real deployment this would sit behind auth.
+  In a real deployment this would sit behind auth.
   Skipped here to keep the assignment focused on the graph/query engine itself.
-- **Persistence layer** - the graph is static and loaded once from the static JSON file at startup; no database, no write path, no updates.
+- **Persistence layer** - the graph is static and loaded once from the static JSON file at startup.
+No database, no write path (`POST`/`PUT`/`DELETE`), no updates.
-- **Pagination beyond `maxResults`** - results are hard-capped rather than paginated;
-  cursor-based pagination would be the natural next step if this became a real, growing dataset.
-- **Per-route cycle-edge detail in the API response** - cycle-edges are detected and tracked internally during enumeration (to prevent infinite recursion), but not currently surfaced in the API response, since the API returns an aggregated subgraph rather than a per-path route list.

 ## 3. Design Decisions